-As the special committee of the Board of Supervisors established pursuant to the Articles of Association of the Bank, the Supervision Committee operates in accordance with the authorisation of the Board of Supervisors and is accountable to the Board of Supervisors.
-The Supervision Committee is mainly responsible for formulating plans for the inspection and supervision of financial activities of the Bank; formulating plans for the audits on retiring or resigning Directors, Presidents and other senior management members; formulating plans for the audits on business policies, risk management and internal control of the Bank when necessary; providing comments after review of the financial report of the Bank and reporting to the Board of Supervisors; reviewing the investigation report on significant events in the annual operation and financial status of the Bank submitted by the Supervisory Board Office, and reporting to the Board of Supervisors; giving comments on the performance assessment of directors and senior management members, and reporting to the Board of Supervisors; giving opinions on the assessment of the development and implementation of risk management and internal control system, and reporting to the Board of Supervisors; and other functions and duties as may be authorised by the Board of Supervisors.
-The Supervision Committee consists of six Supervisors, including Mr. Qian Wenhui, Mr. Zhang Wei, Mr. Hui Ping, Mr. Huang Li, Mr. Qu Qiang and Mr. Shen Bingxi.
-Mr. Qian Wenhui serves as the head member of the Supervision Committee.
-Daily operations of the Supervision Committee are conducted by the Supervisory Board Office.
+As the special committee of the board of supervisors established pursuant to the Articles of the Bank, the supervision committee operates in accordance with the authorisation of the board of supervisors and is accountable to the board of supervisors.
+The supervision committee is mainly responsible for formulating plans for, among others, the inspection and supervision of financial activities of the Bank; the audits on retiring or resigning directors, presidents and other senior management members; and the audits on business policies, risk management and internal control of the Bank when necessary.
+Our supervision committee consists of four supervisors, including Ms. Dong Juan, Ms. Wang Chixi, Mr. Qu Qiang and Mr. Zhang Wei.
+Ms. Dong Juan serves as the head member of the supervision committee.